Written by: Emma Woodward

 “Positive criticism is essential, so don’t be afraid to ask your teacher, colleague or a trusted friend to give feedback.
 You’ll learn from this and your work will improve!” says Tamara.

 Now that you’ve selected your few prize pieces, the art of presenting them comes into place.
 Ask yourself what is the main purpose of this portfolio?
-Do you want to capture your learning journey in digital design?
+Do you want to capture your learning journey?
 Or do you want to showcase your final products and best works?

 Originality is also key.